aaronparker/evergreen/help/en-US/Get-EvergreenApp.md

 ```

 Description:
-Get-EvergreenApp returns the details for the latest version of Microsoft Teams which is passed via the pipeline to Save-EvergreenApp.
+`Get-EvergreenApp` returns the details for the latest version of Microsoft Teams which is passed via the pipeline to `Save-EvergreenApp`.
 The output is used to save the target URLs to C:\Apps\Teams using a folder structure based on the returned object.
 In this case, the Ring and Architecture properties of the returned object will be used in the folder structure.

 ## PARAMETERS

 ### -Name

 The application name to return details for.
-The list of supported applications can be found with Find-EvergreenApp.
+The list of supported applications can be found with `Find-EvergreenApp`.

 ```yaml
 Type: String